menyawino/bioactivity_prediction_phosphodiesterase/README.md

 ## Contact

 For any inquiries or suggestions, please feel free to reach out to [omarahmedd@aucegypt.edu].
-We value your feedback and would be delighted to connect and collaborate on further advancements in this project.
+I value your feedback and would be delighted to connect and collaborate on further advancements in this project.